 Difficult to determine territories.

-The process of taking a large, multidimensional data set and cutting it numerous different ways to finally get down to territories was too difficult and too hard to visualize using spreadsheets.
+The process of taking a large, multidimensional data set and cutting it numerous different ways to finally get down to territories was too difficult and too hard to visualise using spreadsheets.

 Lack of data integrity limited inventory visibility.